 Gundog training: Do I need to follow any procedure when I take delivery next month of a fully trained gundog?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.After waiting all this time – not to mention the cost – I don’t want to foul things up.

 GUNDOG TRAINING